MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/translate.md

 ---
 title: "The Translate Transform"
-description: "This article examiens how to use the translate transform to shift SkiaSharp graphics in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-skiasharp ms.assetid: BD28ADA1-49F9-44E2-A548-46024A29882F
+description: "This article examines how to use the translate transform to shift SkiaSharp graphics in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-skiasharp ms.assetid: BD28ADA1-49F9-44E2-A548-46024A29882F